-In low discharge head applications (less than 30' or 9 meters), it is recommended that the bypass line be run back to the wet well and located 6" (150 mm) below the water level or cut-off point of the low-level pump.
-In some installations, this bypass line may be terminated with a 6' (2M) length of 11⁄4" (32 mm) I.D. smooth-bore hose; air and liquid vented during the priming process will then agitate the hose and break up any solids, grease, or other substances likely to cause clogging.
+In low discharge head applications (less than 30' or 9 meters), it is recommended that the bypass line be run back to the wet well and located 6 inches below the water level or cut-off point of the low-level pump.
+In some installations, this bypass line may be terminated with a six to eight-foot length of $1\frac{1}{4}$ " I.D. smooth-bore hose; air and liquid vented during the priming process will then agitate the hose and break up any solids, grease, or other substances likely to cause clogging.